openwdl/wdl/SPEC.md

 Reads each line of a file as a `String`, and returns all lines in the file as an `Array[String]`.
 Trailing end-of-line characters (`\r` and `\n`) are removed from each line.

 The order of the lines in the returned `Array[String]` is the order in which the lines appear in the file.

+If the file is empty, an empty array is returned.

 **Parameters**